About Texas Children's Hospital

 - High School Diploma or GED required

-- 9 years information systems slection, inplementation or support
+- 9 years’ experience in information systems selection, implementation or support

 - Management experience preferred

-- ITIL 3 VERSION 3 Foundation Exam Certification preferred
+- ITIL 3 VERSION 3 Foundation exam certification is suggested

-- Must have broad knowledge of enterprise security measures and solutions, the interoperability of various systems, computers, networks, and telecommunications systems, and knowledge of physical and logical security issues
+- Broad knowledge of enterprise security measures and solutions, the interoperability of various systems, computers, networks, and telecommunications systems, and knowledge of physical and logical security issues

 Current Texas Children’s employees – Please click here to login.